Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Sample-Texture-2D-Node.md

 <td>If <strong>Type</strong> is <strong>Normal</strong> and you're using your texture as a normal map, choose the Space for your normal map: <br/><br/>
 <ul>
 <li><strong>Tangent:</strong> The normals in the normal map are relative to the existing vertex normals on the object.
 The vertex normals on the object are only adjusted instead of overridden.
 You should use a Tangent normal map whenever the mesh for your object needs to deform or change, such as when animating a character.</li>
 <li><strong>Object</strong>: The normals in the normal map are explicit and override the normals from any vertices on the object's mesh.
-Because the normals never change on the mesh, an Object normal map also maintains consistent lighting across different mips.
-You should use an Object normal map whenever the mesh for your object is static and doesn't need to deform.</li>
+Because the normals never change on the mesh, an Object normal map also maintains consistent lighting across different Levels of Detail (LOD).
+You should only use an Object normal map whenever the mesh for your object is static and doesn't need to deform.</li>
 </ul> <br/> For more information about normal maps, see <a href="https://docs.unity3d.com/Manual/StandardShaderMaterialParameterNormalMap.html">Normal map (Bump mapping)</a> in the Unity User manual.</td>
 </tr>
 </tbody>